wcc17/duplicate-photo-finder/README.md

 # duplicate-photo-finder
 Python script that compares one set of photos to another to identify duplicates.

- - Utilizes multiprocessing (default process count is 3) that can be customized by user.
+ - Utilizes multiprocessing (DEFAULT PROCESS COUNT IS 3) that can be customized by user.

  - Generates md5 hashes associated to filepaths for each file in folders designated by user.
  - Compares hashes to identify exact duplicates only